yw-choi/yw-choi.github.io/index.md

 </div>

 ## About

-I’m a postdoctoral researcher in condensed matter physics.
-I mainly study quantum-mechanical properties of solids and nanomaterials by using first-principles calculation, which is a ground-up approach to understanding and predicting material properties.
+I'm a postdoctoral researcher in computational condensed matter physics.
+I study a broad range of materials and nanostructures by using first-principles calculation, which is a ground-up approach to understanding and predicting material properties based on quantum mechanics.
 I’m also interested in development of numerical methods harnessing the power of high-performance computations.

 ## Experience